q3769/conseq4j/README.md

 First, it is the API client's responsibility and concern how tasks are submitted.
 If execution order is imperative, the client has to ensure that tasks are submitted in proper sequence to begin with.
 Fortunately often times, that is naturally the case e.g. when the client is under the management of a messaging provider running a single caller thread.
-Otherwise, if the caller is multi-threading during task submission, then it means the execution order does not matter;
-it is considered "safe" to execute the concurrently-submitted tasks in any order regardless of the sequence keys, which renders the sequencing part of the API moot.
-In the sheer context of threading, by definition, there is no such thing as sequence among tasks that are concurrently submitted from different threads.
+Otherwise, however, if the caller is multi-threaded when submitting tasks, then organically there is no such thing as sequence among the tasks that are concurrently submitted from different threads.
+The client has to coordinate the submission sequence, which may not be trivial as Java does not provide a strong guarantee on thread scheduling.
+Multiple threads of the same priority and arrival time, for example, could be scheduled to run in arbitrary order.
+The sequencing capability of the conseq4j API will be rendered moot if the client cannot provide definitive submission order in the first place.

-Once a submission sequence is established by the API client, it is then conseq4j's concern and responsibility that further processing of the submitted tasks is executed in the meaningful order and concurrency as promised.
+Once some submission sequence is established by the API client, it is then conseq4j's concern and responsibility that further processing of the submitted tasks is executed in the meaningful order and concurrency as promised.
 Whatever way the tasks have been scheduled and submitted, conseq4j guarantees "fair" execution order: Related tasks of the same sequence key are sequentially executed in the same order as submitted - the earliest-submitted task gets executed first;